luke-h1/fe-talk-2024/slides.md

 <img src='/deploy-it.gif' width='500' />

 <!--
-Last but not least, we release to production and hope nothing blows up -->
+Last but not least, we release to production
+-->

 ---